'Evening Extra' meets teacher Áine Ní Chiaráin and some of the pupils attending a weekly Irish language class in Kilburn Polytechnic in London.

 It is easier to teach people who have been brought up speaking English in the Irish fashion than it is people who are speaking English we’ll say more pure English as it were, uncorrupted English, they have the advantage of the turn of phrase colloquial sayings and so forth.

 Some of the students explain why they have decided to take the evening class.
-An actor from an Irish background who lives close to Kilburn Polytechnic, felt he had no excuse to not learn Irish.
+John O'Brien, an actor with an Irish background lives close to Kilburn Polytechnic.
+Therefore he felt he had no excuse to not learn Irish.
 A woman who is a writer enjoys the teaching approach in comparison to the nuns who taught her at school.
 An elderly man nearing retirement is leaning Irish again as something to do in his spare time.

 Áine Ní Chiaráincannot over emphasise the importance of the Irish language for anybody with Irish blood as language is an important part of identity.